Influenza vaccine is extended to the entire population in Curitiba

-The expansion to the general population is possible after Curitiba completes the call for priority target audiences of the Ministry of Health’s National Vaccination Campaign against Influenza and Measles.
+The expansion to the general population is possible after Curitiba completes the convening of the priority target audiences of the National Influenza and Measles Vaccination Campaignfrom the Ministry of Health.

 Vaccination will be carried out in 106 Health Units, from 8 am to 5 pm, from Monday to Friday.
 Check out the locations on the Immuniza Já website.